cdl-geneseo/geneseo-dictionary/M/Marijuana.md

 # Marijuana

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Marijuana

 Created by  Unknown User (wlf1), last modified by  Unknown User (msc5) on Nov 19, 2012

 n.
 Common name for Cannabis sativa, a plant containing the psychoactive chemical THC.
 THC has a myriad of effects, among them spacial and temporal distortion, sedation, and intense hunger.
 As of 2012, 98% knew the word and 0% believed it to be of local origin.(Craft, G-M, 2012)